A new standard for smartphones and tablets was officially introduced, with transfer speeds doubling the best we have seen in the field to date

 Most of you probably still remember the days when memories in all smartphones were based on unidirectional eMMC channels, which made things like copying files from or to a computer and opening a gallery full of slow and tedious images.
 Fortunately, since then we have come to know the UFS standard, which broke into our lives three years ago with a much more modern and advanced bidirectional interface that enabled different banner products in our pocket to perform performance that was not far from the drives SSD On personal computers.

-The StandardUFS 3.0 includes a new physical link layer and support for a Full-Duplex Full-Duplex Transmission Bandwidth of 11.6 gigabits per second per channel, or 23.2 gigabits per second overall - which translates to virtually continuous 2.1 gigabytes -Byte per second (!), After taking into account the 8b / 10b encoding method that reduces by about 25 percent effective transfer of information.
+The StandardUFS 3.0 Includes a new physical link layer and support for a pair of Full-Duplex transmission arteries with a bandwidth of 11.6 GB per second per channel, or 23.2 GB per second in total - which translates into practical continuous transfer speeds of about 2.1 GB -Byte per second (!), After taking into account the 8b / 10b coding method which reduces the effective information transfer by about 25 percent.

 UFS 3.0 also includes support for lower voltages that can reduce the total power consumption of storage chips, as well as memory support for 3D technology NAND In TLC structure - for larger volumes than before (terabytes of storage Inside the phone?
 We have already seen such products for the mobile market), a potentially lower price, and even improved random performance, even though this is not officially defined by the device itself.